-- 4.3 Decide where and how the computer and sensors will be mounted.
+- 4.1.1 PAINLESS PERFORMANCE recommends the use of all proper parts.
+See Table 4.1 these parts will meet all requirements and are compatible with the Painless Performance harness and ecm.
+The numbers given are GM and AC Delco part numbers. - 4.2 Familiarize yourself with the harness by locating each of the harness groups and by looking at the connectors on the wire ends. - 4.3 Decide where and how the computer and relays will be mounted.
 Painless Performance wire harness kits are designed to mount either under the dash or on the lower kick panel.
 They must be no further apart than the wiring will allow (approx. 10 inches). - 4.4 A good exercise is to lay out the wire harness on the floor beside your vehicle and identify all the connectors and wires.
 The harness must be routed from the inside of the vehicle out to the engine compartment. - 4.5 You will want to route the harness through and around open areas.
 Inside edges provide extra protection from hazards and also provide places for tie wraps, clips and other support. - 4.6 Route the harness away from sharp edges, exhaust pipes, the hood and door hinges. - 4.7 Plan where harness supports will be located.
-Use a support approximately every 6 inches unless the harness routes under the floor carpet. - 4.8 Allow enough slack in the harness at places where movement could possibly occur (body to frame, frame to engine, ect.). - 4.9 The harness should be bundled into harness groups.
+Use support approximately every 6 inches unless the harness routes under the floor carpet. - 4.8 Allow enough slack in the harness at places where movement could possibly occur (body to frame, frame to engine, ect.) - 4.9 The harness should be bundled into harness groups.
 Use tape, nylon ties or poly-split loom.